-More than 20 years ago, my search for a meaningful life led me to yoga and meditation.
-The dramatic emotional and physical relief and the change in perspective I gained from practice inspire me to share what I’m learning.
+If you feel that your quality of life isn’t what it could be, I get it!
+More than 20 years ago, my search for a more meaningful life with less anxiety and fear led me to meditation and yoga.
+The dramatic emotional and physical relief and the change in perspective I’ve gained from these practices inspire me to share what I’ve discovered.

 A social activist for many years, I’m now focused on facilitating inner change.
 Meditation, infused with self-compassion, leads to a greater sense of wellbeing and promotes compassion for others – a powerful way to change the world.